Upload using the Azure portal

 4. Provide your NGINX configuration in the configuration file.

-5. Files like SSL/TLS certificates can be similarly added - see Add SSL/TLS certificates bundled with NGINXaaS configuration for more details.
+5. Files like SSL/TLS certificates can be added as well.
+However, we reccommend using Azure Key Vault to store your certificates.
+See Add SSL/TLS certificates for more information.

 6. Select Submit to apply the new configuration.